mnadareski/RomVaultX/README.md

 RomVaultX
 =========
 Reads DATS great now.
-Can add more DATS, does not delete DATS yes.
+Can add more DATS, does not delete DATS yet.

 Database is hard coded right now to:
 C:\stage\romX.db